eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 **QED**.

-At this point, we have essentially shown that the ability to block a single candidate with another actually implies far more power.
+At this point, we have essentially shown that the ability to block a single candidate with another actually implies far more power, when we have strategyproofness.
 In fact, it can block any candidate with any other.
 In that sense, $$S$$ can make all candidates lose.
 Therefore, if $$S$$ ranks a candidate $$A$$ over all others, then all other candidates must lose, and so $$A$$ wins.
 That is, $$S$$ exactly chooses the result of the election, making it a sort of collection of voters who together act as a dictator.

 However, Lemma \ref{partitionblock} will land the crushing blow: any partition of a blocking set contains a blocking set.
-Perhaps the reader can see where this is going!
+Perhaps you can see where this is going!

 > **Proposition:** If $$A\triangleright_S B$$ for any single pair of two candidates, then $$S$$ is a dictating set.
 Therefore, $$S$$ is a dictating set if and only if $$A\triangleright_S B$$ for any single pair of two candidates. \label{dictateiffsingleblock}